Lecture Series Overview

 Suggest A Speaker

 We hold four Lecture Series each year.
 During the fall and spring semesters, lectures are one-hour long and are held Friday afternoons.
-In January and May, we hold lectures six to nine mornings from 10:00-11:00 am.
+In January and May, we hold lectures six to eight mornings from 10:00-11:00 am.
 Lectures are held in large lecture rooms.

 In the past 30 years, more than 1200 speakers have given a lecture at OLLI.
 Topics range from art, music, and literature to public policy, economics, and politics to astrophysics, history, and sports.
 We strive to present experts on a wide range of issues.